Latest Posts

 • It doesn’t provide localization capabilities

-• Limits the customer reach
+• Limits the customer’s reach

-The Mobile Operators explanation – they are just protecting people from spam!
+The Mobile Operators’ explanation—they are just protecting people from spam!
 With that said, it is safe to say times have changed.
 During this time, consumers and companies have gone through an educational and adoption process with text messaging.
-How it is used, who it is used by, and more importantly, what the consumer wants out of text messaging has changed.
+How it is used, who it is used by, and, more importantly, what the consumer wants out of text messaging has changed.

 No one would argue the importance of protecting the consumer, but the Mobile Operators’ assumption that consumers would tolerate spam is an insult.
-Have the Operators forgotten about all the education and best practices established to mitigate SPAM in email and text messaging?
+Have the Operators forgotten all the education and best practices established to mitigate SPAM in email and text messaging?

 If, in the meantime, it is just not available, take a stand and have a voice in the action to force the Mobile Operators to comply with the laws that tell them they can’t do this.